Best MyFitnessPal Alternative in 2026

 Why are users leaving MyFitnessPal in 2026?

-Can I migrate my MFP food log directly to Cronometer?
+Can I migrate my MFP food log to PlateLens?

 Yes.
-Export from MFP web (Settings → Account → Export Data → CSV).
-Import to Cronometer (Profile → Account → Import → MyFitnessPal CSV).
-About 85-90% of entries map cleanly; custom recipes need manual review more often than barcode entries.
+Export from MFP web (Settings → Account → Export Data → CSV; ZIP arrives via email within 1-3 hours).
+Import to PlateLens via CSV upload.
+Macros transfer cleanly (~80-85%); custom recipes need manual review more often than barcode entries.
+Weight history transfers via Apple Health if both apps are connected.

 Editorial standards.
 See our scoring methodology and editorial policy.
 We accept no sponsored placements.